mavryk-network/mavryk-taquito/docs/batch-api.md

 await batchOp.confirmation();
 ```

 After concatenating the different methods to batch operations together, a single transaction is created and broadcast with a single operation hash returned.
-As for any other transaction created by Taquito, you then wait for a determined number of confirmations.
+As for any other transaction created by Webmavryk, you then wait for a determined number of confirmations.

 #### - The `withTransfer` method